top of page

 MPAC's History

-The Montana Performing Arts Consortium (MPAC) incorporated in November, 1982, and achieved its 501(c)3 status the following year.
-During its first 10 years, MPAC coordinated over 50 tours of performing arts events and saved presenters over $1 million through reduced fees for block-booked events.
+The Montana Performing Arts Consortium (MPAC) formed in 1981, incorporated in 1982, and achieved tax-exempt status with the IRS in 1983.
+In this early period, MPAC contracted with Montana Arts for executive administrative services.
+During its first 10 years, MPAC coordinated over 50 tours of performing arts events and saved presenters over $1M through reduced fees for block-booked events.
+(Block-booking is three or more presenting organizations coordinating to book an artist or artistic group, making an offer which pools the combined individual offers of the “block” and offering performances along a route and in a timeframe beneficial to the artist.)
 This savings increased the number of events presenters offered and stimulated audience growth for their communities.
-During these early years MPAC leadership influenced the creation of 12 new performing arts subscription series and prioritized Montana performing artists’ development and growth alongside that of presenter development.
+During these early years MPAC leadership provided consultations which influenced the creation of 12 new performing arts subscription series.
+At this time, MPAC leadership prioritized Montana performing artists’ development and growth alongside that of presenter development.
 In spring of 1984, MPAC held the first annual Montana Performing Artists Showcase and Block-booking Conference.
-The conference later expanded to include education workshops for artists and presenters.
+The conference later expanded to include professional development workshops for artists and presenters.

-Recognizing the need for further development and support of rural and emerging presenters, MPAC began the Presenter Development program in 1987.
-This program was designed to help small organizations develop their performing arts series, upgrade artistic quality, and create artist outreach programs in their underserved rural communities.
 In 1991, MPAC successfully applied for a two-year national model pilot project grant from the National Endowment for the Arts Presenting and Commissioning Program to study the effect of federal funding on rural series programming.
-The result of this study was that MPAC’s Presenter Development Program served as the model for (and became 1 of 6 original participants in) the NEA’s Rural and Inner City Re-grant Initiative.
+The result of this study was that MPAC’s Presenter Development Program served as the model for and became 1 of 6 original participants in the NEA’s Rural and Inner City Re-grant Initiative.

 Help continue MPAC's legacy: